m4ttsch/omscs-notes-notes/operating-systems/virtualization.md

 The guest OS can explicitly register its page tables with the hypervisor, so there is no need for two page tables.

-The guest still doesn’t have write permissions to this page table - which is now used directly by the hardware - as this would allow as guest to potentially corrupt another guest by overwriting its memory.
+The guest still doesn't have write permissions to this page table - which is now used directly by the hardware - as this would allow as guest to potentially corrupt another guest by overwriting its memory.

 Because of this, every write to the page table will cause a trap to the hypervisor.
 However, since the guest is paravirtualized, we can modify the guest to batch page table updates into a single hypercall, amortizing the cost of the VM exit across multiple updates.